setrar/ATWireless/README.md

 `Nb hours:` 42.00 including 3hr exercise session, 3hrs lab session.

 `Grading Policy:`
-- Lab reports (25%)
-- Final Exam (75%.)
-2 hour written exam - all documents authorized.
+- Final Exam (35%.)
+2 hours  (all ATW documents allowed)
+- Midterm Exam (20%) 1 hour approximately (all ATW documents allowed)
+- Extra (research presentation, etc) (25%),
+- Attendance (20%)

+For attendance, students may miss up to 2 classes without penalty.
+Beyond that, each additional missed class will result in a 10% reduction of the attendance grade.